evonove/django-stored-messages/docs/backends.rst

 Implementing your own backend
 -----------------------------

-Custom backends should derive from `StoredMessagesBackend` class and implement all the methods:
+Custom backends should derive from ``stored_messages.backends.base.StoredMessagesBackend`` class and implement all defined methods.

-.. autoclass:: stored_messages.backends.base.StoredMessagesBackend
-    :members: